skreutzberger/HN2Readability/README.md

     # if you are on Linux and still without Pip write this:
     sudo apt-get install python-pip

     # if you are on a Mac please google for and install Pip
-    # before you continue with:
+    ...
+    ...

+    # finally, start the app installer under Mac and Linux:
     ./install.sh